Maha-1998-sundar/aws-cloud-practitioner-portfolio/project-1-s3-cloudfront-portfolio/README.md

 Planned improvements for next versions:

 - Add custom domain using Route 53
-- Enable HTTPS with custom ACM certificate
+- Add custom SSL certificate using ACM
-- Add CI/CD pipeline for automated deployments
+- CI/CD pipeline for automated deployments
-- Improve caching strategies
 - Infrastructure as Code using Terraform

 ---